Howard County, MD's Climate Action Contribution

 ELECTRIC VEHICLES

 Howard County currently offers free electric vehicle charging at several County facilities.
 In addition, Howard County is actively pursuing installation of new electric vehicle charging stations on County facilities to enhance the existing EV infrastructure for County and personal vehicles.
-Our goal is to install more than 25 new electric vehicle charging stations at libraries, parks, community centers, senior centers, and County offices over the next five years.
+Howard County has added 62 new public charging stations since 2019 and is adding more as new construction occurs.

 Starting in January 2019, new home construction in Howard County is required to be “EV-Ready”, meaning that it will include infrastructure for plug-in electric vehicles (EVs).
 Installing EV infrastructure during construction is much more cost-effective than adding it later, when new wiring is needed or the existing pavement might have to be dug up.
 Howard County is the first jurisdiction in Maryland and one of the first in the U.S. to require that new residential construction with driveways or garages have the electric wiring to enable EV charging.
 In an even more innovative move, the County required that multi-family residential buildings will be required to provide one EV charging station for every twenty-five residential units, allowing apartment, townhome, and condominium owners and renters the opportunity to charge EVs at home.